-With the economy significantly dependent on external processes, in the context of increased pressures of globalization, Switzerland has a modern approach to specific issues related to international relations.
+The Swiss economy is significantly dependent on external processes.
+In the context of increased pressures of globalization, Switzerland has a modern approach to specific issues related to international relations.
 The external economic policy is thus oriented on three axes.
 Agreements with the European Union, free trade agreements concluded within the EFTA or bilaterally and the progressive liberalization of international trade, through the continuous improvement within the WTO (World Trade Organization).

-A second series of eight bilateral agreements ("Bilateral Agreements II") was concluded in 2004 and refers to Switzerland's cooperation with the EU in new areas of common interest: agricultural products, environment, statistics, taxation, anti-fraud, pensions, training, cooperation in the fields of justice, police, asylum and migration.
+A second series of eight bilateral agreements ("Bilateral Agreements II") signed in 2004 refer to Switzerland's cooperation with the EU in new areas of common interest.
+These are:

 The European Free Trade Agreement (EFTA) does not play a decisive role in a global context, but the importance of the regional level is not negligible for Switzerland, the economic weight that it has in the association can determine significantly its policy.

-From an institutional perspective, the Swiss Economic and Trade Policy, both domestically and externally, is developed and implemented by the Federal Department of Economics through the State Secretariat for Economic Affairs - SECO.
-Externally, the main mission of SECO is to initiate, negotiate and conclude agreements on economic and trade cooperation in order to open new markets for goods, services and investment Swiss.
-This center has a constant concern over the private sector in developing countries, emerging markets and transition economies, with the main objectives of developing trade, increasing the capital invested and transferring know-how to these markets.
+The development and implementation of both the Swiss Economic and Trade Policy, by the Federal Department of Economics through the State Secretariat for Economic Affairs - SECO applies domestically and externally.
+Externally, the main mission of SECO is to initiate, negotiate and conclude agreements on economic and trade cooperation in order to open new markets for goods, services and investments.
+This center has a constant concern over the private sector in developing countries, emerging markets and transition economies, with the main objectives of developing trade, increasing the capital invested and transferring expertise to these markets.